metasfresh/metasfresh-documentation/_webui_collection/EN/NewUserRole.md

 ---

 ## Overview
-A user role enables you to specify which features the user can access and which data they can view.
+A user role enables you to define user permissions and specify which functions they have access to and which data they can view.

 ## Steps
 1. Open "Role" from the [menu](Menu).